The Regency Wardrobe collection - research & making - Dressed for promenading

 For an interesting history of pin usage please see: https://regencyredingote.wordpress.com/2011/09/16/regency-pins/

-I mention this because it's true that for the first time I did decide not always to try and find alternatives, tying etc, when stitching was inappropriate for holding parts of a garment together during it's display.
-The parts of paper garments are obviously fragile in certain different respects to the ways in which fabric garments are but there are many lessons that are transferable, both in construction naturally, but also in attachment.
-After all, who am I to argue with the fact that humans have used pins since possibly as early as 3,000BC for good reason; they have sometimes been just the best way of holding this part to that.
+I mention this because it's true that for the first time I did decide not always to try and find alternatives, tying etc. So, when stitching has proved inappropriate for holding parts of a garment in this collection together, for it's display on a mannequin, I have employing pins,if rarely.
+The parts of paper garments are obviously fragile and in certain different respects to the ways in which fabric garments are, but there are many lessons that are transferable, in construction as well as attachment.
+After all, who am I to argue with the fact that humans have used pins since possibly as early as 3,000BC for good reason; they have sometimes just been the best way of holding one part to another.

 The top three pictures of this pelisse were taken by me on our visit to Worthing, the bottom two come from: https://www.facebook.com/pg/KentCostumeTrust/posts/

-I would take what I'd seen and go from there.
-In the end I chose to mirror the design of the front fastening of these belts on the Rouleaux Pelisse, whilst applying a large decorative feature (but on the front as a twist) to the third white walking dress in this series of three, The Chertsey Pelisse (below).
+I chose to mirror the design of the front fastening of these belts on my Rouleaux Pelisse, whilst applying a large decorative feature (but on the front as a twist) to the third white walking dress in this series of three, please see The Chertsey Pelisse (below).

-As I've said in other posts pieces made by The House of Embroidered Paper are never direct copies of historical garments that were once made from fabric.
-Instead each is a unique piece.
-Sometimes however it's design will be the result of combining elements of two or more other pieces, depending on where the research leads.
+As I've said in other posts pieces made by The House of Embroidered Paper are never direct copies of historical garments that were once made in fabric.
+Instead each is unique but often designed to encorporate and combine elements of two or more other pieces, depending on where the research leads.
 That is true in this case.
-Having fallen for the pale blue pelisse above I also went to see examples of both pelisse and spencer jackets held in store at Chertsey museum, part of the Olive Matthews collection.
+Having fallen for the pale blue pelisse above I also went on to see examples of both pelisse and spencer jackets held in store at Chertsey museum, part of the Olive Matthews collection.

-This was one of them and its leaf like trim, around the neck line and on the shoulders, seemed to speak directly to the slightly larger version of the same that can be seen on the museum of London Pelisse.
-Plus it also was covered in beautiful rouleaux
+This was one of them and its leaf like trim, around the neck line and on the shoulders, seemed to speak directly to the slightly larger but similar shapes that can be seen on the Museum of London Pelisse.
+This spencer is also covered in beautiful rouleaux

 Spencer 1 1815 - Image copyright The Olive Matthews Collection, Chertsey Museum.
 Photo by John Chase Photography